 ■ It tastes good.
 Dogs are carnivores, but they have omnivorous tendencies.

-■ It contains some nutrient they are trying to obtain.
+■ It contains some nutrients they are trying to obtain.
 Although, since dogs cannot digest grass well this would not be a very effective way of obtaining nutrients missing from their diet.

 ■ They are experiencing gastrointestinal problems, and grass may stimulate vomiting by irritating the throat and stomach lining, and vomiting may relieve tummy troubles.
 If you suspect your dog is having gastrointestinal troubles and eating grass to relieve them, you should seek out your veterinarian to address any digestive conditions if the behavior persists.